Home | About Us | Contact us | Login | Register

 Kakuro Magazine

 kakuro magazine Kakuro is an enjoyable puzzle that originates from Japan, and is sometimes called cross sum and can be thought of almost like a number crossword.
+There are two issues of kakuro magazine available for purchase.

 You can solve kakuro using logic and addition skills alone, guessing is never required.
 If you've not doing kakuro before, then this collection contains a range of difficulty puzzles and also grid sizes, from small to large, so there is something for everyone in the kakuro puzzle magazine.